Chase Ink Business Unlimited Credit Card Benefits & Review 2022

 Transfer Points to The Chase Sapphire Reserve or Chase Sapphire Preferred (25%-50% more value)

 Ink Business Unlimited points can be transferred to the Chase Sapphire Preferred and the Chase Sapphire Reserve.
-Sapphire Preferred points can be redeemed at 25% more value (1.25 cents per point) when using the Pay Yourself Back Program, Chase Dining, and booking travel via Chase.
-Sapphire Reserve points can be redeemed at 50% more value (1.5 cents per point) when using the Pay Yourself Back Program, Chase Dining, and booking travel via Chase.
+Sapphire Preferred points can be redeemed at 25% more value (1.25 cents per point) when using the Pay Yourself Back Program and booking travel via Chase.
+Sapphire Reserve points can be redeemed at 50% more value (1.5 cents per point) when using the Pay Yourself Back Program and booking travel via Chase.

 Both cards also can transfer points to a variety of partner hotels and airlines.

 Pay Yourself Back Program